gmagic10/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-originalTransactionNo  |
-supplierPartnerId  |
-supplierTransId  |
-supplierUserLoginId  |
-exchangeRate  |
-supplierPayTime  |
+originalTransactionNo  | Original transaction No supplierPartnerId  | The supplier partner ID supplierTransId  | The supplier transaction ID supplierUserLoginId  | The supplier's Alipay login ID exchangeRate  | The exchange rate supplierPayTime  | The supplier pay time in "YYMMDDhhmmss"(20170524051958) format.

 ## Transaction History

-> The above command returns JSON structured like this:
+> The API return JSON structured like this:

 ```json
 {